 Are you applying for a manager position?
-Then you need to know how to answer “How would you fire someone?“ in a job interview.
-Another similar interview question is “Have you ever fired someone?
+Check out my example answer to the common interview question: “How would you fire someone?”
+Other questions that require a similar answer are: “Have you ever fired someone?
 If so, how did it make you feel?”
-Check out the perfect example answer and useful interview tips.

 The reason why interviewers ask this question is to examine your confidence to fire someone and how you approach the situation.
 It’s in the interest of a company that managers don’t let their personal feelings interfere in the decision-making process.
 Structure and verbalize a rational response to this question.